 Nkhata Bay is a bustling but laidback town in a beautiful setting on the shores of Lake Malawi.

 The hostel we stayed at was a little out of the town centre, but right on the lake which was perfect.
-Most of the activities you’re likely to take part in centre around the lake and Nkhata Bay is a great place to learn to scuba dive.
+Most of the activities centre around the lake, and Nkhata Bay is a great place to learn to scuba dive.

 My biggest regret is not spending more time in Nkhata Bay.
 We were meant to be here for a few days, but hearing that the Ilala Ferry was in town, we changed our plans and then only had one full day, half of which was spent horse riding at Kande Beach (although I do not regret that).